 Moving Beyond Low-Risk Terrain

 Progression to leading in more complex terrain has traditionally been founded on acquiring certifications that demonstrate increased technical skills.
 However, this approach will be flawed unless higher technical competence is backed by an assessment of both judgment and demonstrated competence in the ‘soft’ leadership skills of the leader.
-The Field Leader program keeps both physical and psychological injury low by emphasizing the role of ‘observed performance’ as a co-prerequisite for progression to leading in more complex situations.
+The Field Leader program promotes safety by emphasizing the role of ‘observed performance’ as a co-prerequisite for progression to leading in more complex situations.

 The experienced leader: An important feature of the Field Leader program is that it recognizes there are many excellent outdoor leaders who are running safe and quality programs even if they do not have a full complement of certifications to prove their competency.
 Such leaders do not need to start at the beginning of the certification process but can become authorized to lead in more complex terrain once their observed competency has been verified as adequate by a team leader or supervisor.